MmMmMm555/Databases-speed-tester/README.md

-# installing and running ClickHouse database
+# installing and running ClickHouse database on Windows

 1. wsl
 2. sudo -i